Spread the love

 The Coromandel Peninsula is a stunningly beautiful region located on the North Island of New Zealand.
 The area is home to a variety of stunning beaches, forests and rivers, and is a popular destination for visitors from all over the world.
 But what is the history of the Coromandel Peninsula?

-See also Best Beaches in New York for Sunbathing
+See also The Best Time to Visit New York

 The Coromandel Peninsula was formed around 20 million years ago, when the Pacific Plate was pushed up against the Australian Plate.
 This created a range of mountains, which eventually eroded to create the stunning landscapes that we see today.
 The area is home to a variety of unique plant and animal species, and is a popular destination for hikers and campers.